Gravity-Bridge/Gravity-Docs/gov/GovPropsText/GGrantRFP001.md

 ### Closing

-\n\n This proposal, if passed, would disperse the requested Community Pool funds (290k GRAV) to a multi-sig account, which will disperse the funds to the individual or team selected to complete this grant proposal (as well as funds to MKT team for administration).
+This proposal, if passed, would disperse the requested Community Pool funds (290k GRAV) to a multi-sig account, which will disperse the funds to the individual or team selected to complete this grant proposal (as well as funds to MKT team for administration).

 The members of the multi-sig will be: <br><br>
 Zaki Manian, Sommelier/Iqlusion<br>